- Children Diagnosed With Cancer: Financial and Insurance Issues

 State coverage and health insurance options for the hard to insure

 People with health problems are often denied private health insurance or have trouble finding affordable coverage.
-The Affordable Care Act (ACA), passed in 2010, does not allow insurance companies to deny coverage to children with pre-existing conditions (such as diabetes or cancer) as of September 2010.
+The Affordable Care Act (ACA), passed in 2010, does not allow insurance companies to deny coverage to children with pre-existing conditions (such as diabetes or cancer) since September 2010.